jazzband/django-floppyforms/docs/index.rst

 * There aren't enough packages with silly names in the Django community.
 So, here's one more.
-* The name reflects the idea that a widget can take any kind of shape.
+* The name reflects the idea that a widget can take any kind of shape, if that makes any sense.

 Performance
 ```````````